 Quests for Improvement

 Our next selection of books features books that are reflections from players’ attempts to improve their play.
 I think these books hold a special place in the hearts of players because they often relate to our own attempts to get better at the royal game.

-- Amateur to IM by Jonathon Hawkins (IM John Bartholomew)
+- Amateur to IM by Jonathan Hawkins (IM John Bartholomew)

 - Lessons with a Grandmaster by Boris Gulko and Joel Sneed (GM Rafael Leitão)

-- The Seven Deadly Chess Sins by Jonathon Rowson (GM Alex Colovic and IM John Bartholomew)
+- The Seven Deadly Chess Sins by Jonathan Rowson (GM Alex Colovic and IM John Bartholomew)